Nexmo/station/_documentation/en/voice/sip/concepts/programmable-sip.md

 # Programmable SIP

 > **NOTE:** Programmable SIP is currently in Developer Preview.
-In order to get set up with Programmable SIP, please contact [Support](mailto:support@nexmo.com) if you are prepaid customer, and [Sales](mailto:sales@nexmo.com) if you are a postpaid customer.
+In order to get set up with Programmable SIP, please contact [Support](mailto:support@nexmo.com) or your Account Manager.

 ## Overview

-Nexmo’s Programmable SIP product enables you to integrate your existing SIP Infrastructure with Nexmo’s powerful conversational communications platform.
-This integration will enable you easily connect to mobile, landline, SIP and WebRTC endpoints including browsers and mobile applications.
-It will also bring Voice API functionality such as multichannel recording, IVR, Text to Speech, web socket connectivity for AI integrations and the power of contextual conversations to your platform.
+Nexmo’s Programmable SIP enables you to integrate your existing SIP Infrastructure with Nexmo’s powerful conversational communications platform.
+This integration will enable you to easily connect to mobile, landline, SIP and WebRTC endpoints, including browsers and mobile applications.
+It will also bring Voice API functionality, such as multichannel recording, IVR, Text to Speech, WebSocket connectivity for AI integrations, and the power of contextual conversations to your platform.

 ![SIP Connect Workflow](/assets/images/workflow_sip_connect.png)

 ## Nexmo SIP Domains

-A _Nexmo SIP Domain_ contains configuration you need to connect to Nexmo SIP endpoints to link to your Nexmo application.
+A _Nexmo SIP Domain_ contains configuration you need to connect to Nexmo SIP endpoints and link to your Nexmo application.

 To route a SIP call to your Nexmo application, you need to create a unique Nexmo domain, such as `yourcompany`.
 The domain name will form the SIP URI, for example `sip:number@yourcompany.sip.nexmo.com`, and any calls routed to that SIP URI will be routed to your application NCCO `answer_url`.